liborui/GradDesign/README.md

 # Arguments
 flash.py \<pid_MainPage> \<pid_FlashPlayer> \<timelength>

 html.py \<pid_page> \<timelength>

+Where arguments can be found in Chrome or Chromium-based Browsers at \"More Tools - Task Management\"

 # Bug Fixes
 - 170424 I found that flash.py and html.py doesn`t work well, because a used Anaconda Python Realease and it brings psutil 5.0.1.
 Then I reinstalled psutil latest version 5.2.2 and it works.